How to Participate

 Nest Location Description:

 Downed snag nest at end of Squirrel St., James Farm Ecological Preserve marsh property that backs up to the Bayshore Mobile Home Park.
-Nest was built 2017.
-It is almost ground level, built on the side of the roots of the snag.
+New platform placed 3-16-19.
+First low nest was built 2017.
+It was almost ground level, built on the side of the roots of the snag.
 June 2018 pair built frustration nest on tall light post on south side of marina entrance.
-They spend time on at both locations and in loblolly pine grove at campgound.
+They spent time at both locations and in loblolly pine grove at campgound.

 Nest Cam URL:

 Show reports, diaries, and photos from:

 First chick fledging

 Chicks last observed

 one on t perch this afternoon, lots of activity along the mobile home park rd near nest for this weekend, may take this pair sometime to settle, perhaps even another year, lets see how they do next week or so.

 the pair is now consistently on the new nest platform, they seem bothered by high wind but hunker down together on the nest. the nest material looks much higher.

 2 at nest yesterday morning and again today